drshahizan/software-engineering/proposal/submission/sec02/Engineering/readme.md

 Our proposed parcel system aims to achieve the following objectives:

 1. To develop a web-based parcel delivery system for the university community.
-2. To integrate the system with the university's existing security system to enhance parcel pickup security.
+2. To integrate the system with the university's existing security system to enhance parcel delivery security.
 3. To provide real-time tracking of parcel deliveries to increase transparency and reduce delivery times.
 4. To offer a streamlined and user-friendly interface for parcel senders and receivers.